 For the past 7 years, Dave has resided in Bangkok, Thailand, where he works as a freelance photographer and travel writer.
 His photographic images are represented worldwide by Alamy and Getty Images, and his written contributions are found in publications throughout the region and include Silver Kris (Singapore Airlines), International Traveller, Asian Geographic, Bangkok 101, Tropical Magazine, Get Lost, Virgin Voyeur, Tiger Tales, Sawaddi, and Fah Thai.
 Dave is also the updating writer for Fodor's Guidebook to Thailand and Laos, he is one of the co authors of Southeast Asia On More Than A Shoestring, and has contributed to Cycling's Greatest Misadventures.
-In addition to print media, Dave works as the Bangkok expert for 10Best.com, the award winning travel website managed by USA Today Media Group, and he is the author of Unanchor.com's mini-guide to Bangkok.
+In addition to print media, Dave works as the Bangkok Local Expert for 10Best.com, an award-winning travel website which is part of the USA TODAY network, and he is the author of Unanchor.com's mini-guide to Bangkok.
 He is also featured on the Vagobond.com travel website, with his The World Through a Photographer's Lens column running weekly.